RedisGrafana/grafana-redis-datasource/README.md

 ## Introduction

-### What is the Grafana Redis Datasource?
+### What is the Redis Data Source for Grafana?

-The Grafana Redis Datasource, is a plugin that allows users to connect to Redis database and build dashboards in Grafana to easily monitor Redis data.
-It provides out-of-the box predefined dashboards - but the plugin allows to build entirely customized dashboards, tuned to your needs.
+If you’re not familiar with Grafana, it’s a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.
+The Redis Data Source for Grafana is a plug-in that allows users to connect to the Redis database and build dashboards in Grafana to easily monitor Redis data.
+It provides an out-of-the-box predefined dashboard, but also lets you build customized dashboards tuned to your specific needs.

-### What is Grafana?

-If you are not familiar with Grafana yet, it is a very popular tool used to build dashboards allowing to monitor applications, infrastructures and any kind of software components.

 ### What Grafana version is supported?

-Only Grafana 7.0 and later with a new plugin platform supported.
+Grafana 7.1 and later with a new plugin platform supported.

-### Does this datasource require anything special configured on the Redis databases?
+### Does this Data Source require anything special configured on the Redis databases?

-Datasource can connect to any Redis database.
+Data Source can connect to any Redis database.
 No special configuration is required.

+### Does this Data Source support [Redis Cluster](https://redis.io/topics/cluster-tutorial) and [Sentinel](https://redis.io/topics/sentinel)?

+Yes, Redis Cluster and Sentinel supported since version 1.2.

 ### How to connect to Redis logical database?

-Please use `/db-number` or `?db=db-number` in the datasource URL to specify the database number as defined in the [Schema](https://www.iana.org/assignments/uri-schemes/prov/redis).
+Please use `/db-number` or `?db=db-number` in the data Source URL to specify the database number as defined in the [Schema](https://www.iana.org/assignments/uri-schemes/prov/redis).

 ```
 redis://redis-server:6379/0
 ```

-### Build datasource
+### Build Data Source

-To learn step by step how to build Redis Datasource from scratch and register in new or existing Grafana please take a look at [BUILD](https://github.com/RedisTimeSeries/grafana-redis-datasource/blob/master/BUILD.md) instructions.
+To learn step by step how to build Redis Data Source from scratch and register in new or existing Grafana please take a look at [BUILD](https://github.com/RedisTimeSeries/grafana-redis-datasource/blob/master/BUILD.md) instructions.

 ## Getting Started